NATIONALLY RECOGNIZED

 On Monday, April 25, 2022, attorney Will Cantrell will be speaking on a webinar panel with other national competition law experts regarding Restrictive Covenants and

-Cantrell Astbury Kranz, P.A.
+Cantrell Schuette, P.A.
 Handles Lawsuit Seeking Over Half a Million in Unpaid Bonuses Against Stoneweg U.S., LLC

-Cantrell Astbury Kranz, P.A. is handling a lawsuit against Stoneweg U.S., LLC, seeking over half a million dollars in alleged unpaid bonuses (plus interests and
+Cantrell Schuette, P.A. is handling a lawsuit against Stoneweg U.S., LLC, seeking over half a million dollars in alleged unpaid bonuses (plus interests and other

 Study Suggests Non-Competes Disproportionally Stifle Opportunities for Women